Oops! Something went wrong while signing up to get our emails. Try again?

 The WanderRock Philosophy

 WanderRock isn't really a travel organization.
-We're an organization that helps neurodiverse young adults gain the most life experience, perspective, maturity & wisdom in the shortest period of time, and we've simply found that the best way to make that happen is through travel.
+We're an organization that helps neurodiverse people gain the most life experience, perspective, maturity & wisdom in the shortest period of time, and we've simply found that the best way to make that happen is through travel.
 Here are the core tenants we operate off of:

 1. Stress + Rest = Growth We believe that growth & maturity come from the equal balance of stress & rest.
 If you have too much rest with not enough stress, you get lethargic and unmotivated.
 However, if you have too much stress without enough rest, you get overwhelmed, anxious & develop mental health issues.